halon176/h-crypto-price-bot/README.md

 ## Roadmap

-- [ ] Display a chart showing the price trend of a single coin in different selectable timeframes.
+- [ ] Build more interactions with API, such as store settings and call limits.
-- [ ] Create the possibility to query other APIs such as Binance or CoinMarketCap.
+-
 ## Contributing

 Contributions are welcome!
 If you have any suggestions or bug reports, please open an issue on the GitHub repository.